Streamerbot/docs/streamerbot/3.api/2.triggers/core/global-variables/user-global-variable-updated.md

 ## Parameters
 ::field-group
   ::field{name="Variable Name" type=Text}
-    Input the name of the global variable
+    Input the name of the user global variable

-    - Leaving the variable name empty is considered a catch-all and this will trigger on **any** global variable
+    - Leaving the variable name empty is considered a catch-all and this will trigger on **any** user global variable
   ::
 ::